googlesamples/arcore-depth-lab/README.md

 between rain particles and the physical environment.

 ### `Relighting`
 This sample uses the GPU depth texture to computationally re-light the physical environment through the AR camera.
-Areas of the physical environment close to the artifical light sources are lit, while areas farther away are darkened.
+Areas of the physical environment close to the artificial light sources are lit, while areas farther away are darkened.

 ### `ScreenSpaceDepthMesh`
 This sample uses depth meshes.
 A template mesh containing a regular grid of